mrwish7/OpenRadioDB/README.md

 - A `POST` request can be used to push records into the database.
 The records need to be JSON encoded in the body of the request.
 A formatting example can be found in the `testimport.json` file.

 ## To-do
-This is only a very basic initial version of this system to show how a database for the project might be structured.
-For the moment it only contains transmitter data for FM transmissions in the UK and Gibraltar, sourced from the data provided by Ofcom (the UK's media regulator).
-There are lots of things to add to make it fully functional, including -
+This is only a very basic initial version of this system to show how a database for the project might be structured, and how data might be imported.
+Some future improvements include -

-- Split out tables further, to have RDS data and program info in separate tables.
-- Add some kind of user data and authentication for updates.
-- Add 'staging' tables where updates can be stored before being approved.
-- Create interface code for database operations, this could be a REST API using node.js.
+- Enable direct CSV file import.
+- Allow filtering when getting records.
+- Update existing records where a duplicate is found.